Youssef535/Template-3-/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-**Crypto Cap** is open-source and open to contributors.
+**The Project** is open-source and open to contributors.
 We apperciate all of your efforts making the project a reliable environment.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!